Schrödinger’s Backups: A Lesson in Uncertainty

 I will restore it on another port 6666 for the sake of testing and easy comparison for the blog format, you should always restore on a different host to minimize risks.

 PostgreSQL 17’s native incremental backup may not fully address all the previously discussed challenges by default, but it certainly simplifies key aspects of backup management.
-It enables easier implementation of retention policies, facilitates hot and cold data separation, and allows for a single full backup followed by incremental backups indefinitely, significantly enhancing recovery time objectives (RTO).
+It enables easier implementation of retention policies, facilitates hot and cold data separation, and allows for a single full backup followed by incremental backups indefinitely, significantly improving recovery time objectives (RTO).

 Finally, We have defeated schrodinger and kept our backup alive.

-Quantum Gravity : Optimizing Cold Storage with ZFS
+PS: Quantum Gravity : Optimizing Cold Storage with ZFS